-Not bad for an one hour flight.
-The most important thing to me was the seats had a power outlet so I could charge my phone.
+Not bad for a one hour flight.
+The most important thing for me was the seats had a power outlet so I could charge my phone.
 It wasn’t easy to access but I eventually managed to plug in my charger.
 Luckily it worked because I forgot to bring an international adapter, as recommended by Gary at View From the Wing, in case the plug was worn out.

 Our flight was uneventful and I appreciated the power and extra legroom.
 As usual, Sharon could not have cared less about the legroom.
-She never has problem with legroom.
+She never has a problem with legroom.
 She also never wears Crocs anymore (Note from Sharon: Thank-you for making that clarification, dear.).

 So what did I do to get this upgrade?
 As far as I know, absolutely nothing.
 Crazy, right?